-- To expose the relation between interaction design and users expectations. - To employ a set of usability engineering methods to refine a designed userinterface. - To learn about human computer interaction with the help of interfaces that has high usability. - To address a user-interface using suitable evaluation methodology. - To demonstrates interaction design process. - To acquire the concepts of usability, design principles, guidelines, heuristics and other fundamentals of Human-Computer Interaction.
+- To expose the relation between interaction design and user's expectations.
+To employ a set of usability engineering methods to refine a designed user- - interface. - To learn about human computer interaction with the help of interfaces that has high usability. - To address a user-interface using suitable evaluation methodology. - To demonstrates interaction design process. - To acquire the concepts of usability, design principles, guidelines, heuristics - and other fundamentals of Human-Computer Interaction.

-MODULE I INERACTION DESIGN
+MODULE I INTERACTION DESIGN

 Introduction, Good and Poor design, Interaction design, User experience, Process of Interaction design, Interaction design and User experience.
-Understanding the problem space and conceptualizing interaction, Interaction types.
+Understanding the problem space and conceptualizing interaction, Interaction paradigms